Policy Number: 162

 2. Service Centers

-Several university service providers are oriented primarily to internal departmental clients and provide institutional support functions for fees.
+The university has service providers that are oriented primarily to internal departmental clients and provide institutional support functions for fees.
 The services provided might be purchased from commercial sources, but for reasons of convenience, cost, or control are provided more effectively by a university service center.
-Fee structures are designed to recover the service centers' direct and indirect costs.
+In some instances, fee structures are designed to recover the service centers' direct and indirect costs, yet in others, the center is merely a re-charge center to recover direct costs.

 Examples of service providers that charge fees for services and are oriented toward serving internal department clients include Printing Services and Media Services.